Summer Sundays ft. Dilutey Juice

 Summer Sundays are making a triumphant return in 2025!

 Join us for the ultimate experience as sensational bands take the stage in our vibrant garden, absolutely FREE this summer!
-Join us for the ultimate experience as undeniably sensational bands take the stage in our vibrant garden, absolutely FREE this summer!
 So, indulge in delicious food and refreshing drinks available for purchase at each Summer Sunday event.
 Kick back and enjoy!

 This edition features a live performance from Dilutey Juice: